Healthy Homes Assessment Porirua

 • Does the house have sufficient ventilation including extractor fans?

-The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling can be extremely costly for property managers and landlords.
-For expert advice, call today to schedule your rental properties home evaluation.
+The repercussions of not having an Healthy home in relation to lawful Residential Tenancies Act and consequently being in the wrong of an Tenancy solutions ruling can be significant for property managers and landlords.
+For professional advice get in touch today to schedule your rental properties house evaluation.

 home assessments for rental properties